redconfetti/redconfetti.github.io/_posts/2012-03-07-ruby-comparison-operator.md

 - ruby
 comments: []
 ---
-<p>I saw this in some code recently, wasn't sure what it did.</p>
+I saw this in some code recently, wasn't sure what it did.

-<p>It basically returns TRUE or FALSE if there is a regular expression match, with the regular expression coming after the '=~'.</p>
+It basically returns TRUE or FALSE if there is a regular expression match, with the regular expression coming after the '=~'.